 Sometimes a rancid cat urine odor lingers in the air, but you have no clue where it’s coming from.
 In that case, pull out the black light in your arsenal.
 It will highlight any area where marking or inappropriate elimination has occurred.

 The cat parent’s guide to a tidy home

 It is possible to have a fresh home and a cat, or two, or six.
 Make sure your cleaning products are pet safe.
-And avoid chemical-laden fragrance.
+And avoid chemical-laden fragrances.
 Cats are hypersensitive to smell.
 An unpleasant scent, near their litter box or eating area, could lead to unwanted behavior.

-When you’re doing your annual or quarterly deep cleaning, don’t forget to wipe down cat trees and shelves, replace worn out litter boxes, and swap out stinky old toys covered in fur and drool for new.
+When you’re doing your annual or quarterly deep cleaning, don’t forget to wipe down cat trees and shelves, replace worn-out litter boxes, and swap out stinky old toys covered in fur and drool for new.
 It’s life-changing magic for you and your cat.

 Did you find this article helpful?
 Let me know by tapping the heart below or leaving a comment.
 Or, buy something from amazon by using my affiliate links (it doesn't matter what you buy and it doesn't cost anything extra.)
 Thank you 😺986